Estate Planning and Taxation – An Overview

 A deduction of an unlimited amount is available for contributions to qualifying charities.
 Many charities must have a letter from the IRS approving their exemption status, but churches and political subdivisions are automatically eligible.

-The taxable estate is reached after the deductions have been removed from the gross estate, and it has been adjusted for gifts and gift taxes.
-Taxable gifts are added back to the value of the estate because the gift tax system and estate system are tied together with the exclusion.
+The taxable estate is reached after applicable deductions are removed from the gross estate and it has been adjusted for gifts and gift taxes.
+Taxable gifts are added back to the value of the estate because the gift tax and federal estate tax systems are interwoven with the exclusion.
 After the taxable estate is determined, the estate tax is calculated based on the applicable rate.
 An exclusion is then applied in the form of a tax credit to exempt estates below a certain size.
 The credit amount changes from year to year and is based on legislation enacted by Congress.
-The amount is based on the year of death and because it is tied to both the estate tax system and the gift tax system, it is called the unified credit.
+The amount is based on the year of death, and it is called the unified credit because it is tied to both the estate tax and gift tax systems.

 Federal Gift Tax

-Federal gift tax applies to all gifts made during life based on their fair market value.
-However, an annual exclusion exists to allow small gifts to individuals each year (in excess of $12,000 per individual per year).
-The amount changes from year to year depending on legislation, but gifts may be made to any number of individuals and so long as the amount given to each individual does not exceed the annual exclusion than no gift taxes are owed by the individual making the gift.
+The federal gift tax applies to all gifts of property made during the decedent’s life based on the gifts’ fair market value.
+An annual exclusion exists to allow small gifts to individuals each year.
+As of 2022, if a gift does not exceed an appraised value of $16,000, then it may qualify for the exclusion, but this amount frequently changes.
+Gifts may be made to any number of individuals each year, and so long as the amount given to each individual does not exceed the annual exclusion, then no gift taxes are owed by the individual making the gift.

-If a taxable gift is made, then a gift tax return is filed, but usually no tax is paid unless the total lifetime gift tax exclusion is exhausted completely.
+If a taxable gift is made, then a gift tax return is filed, but usually no tax is paid unless the total lifetime exemption amount for the gift tax exclusion is exhausted (as of 2022, this lifetime exemption amount is $12.06 million, but this number is also subject to frequent changes).
 A program of annual gifting can be used to reduce the size of an estate to a level below taxation, but the giver will lose complete control of the gifted property.
-Through the use of Crummey powers the giver can still maintain substantial control over the gifts so long as a successful strategy can be implemented by the estate planner.
+Through the use of Crummey powers, the giver can still maintain substantial control over the gifts so long as a successful strategy can be implemented by the estate planner.

 Generation Skipping Transfer Tax

 A federal tax also applies to transactions that skip a generation.
-A life estate to a child followed by the remainder interest in the grandchild would result in the application of the generation skipping tax.
-Without this tax the property would be taxed in the grandparent’s estate and the child’s estate, but not the parent’s estate which would allow for substantial tax savings in extremely large estates.
-The GST tax is one of the harshest tax systems currently in place in the United States and the goal of many estate planners is to limit or avoid the payment of such taxes.
-Like with estate taxes there is a credit that is applied to property that skips a generation and allows the decedent to pass a sum tax free to different generations.
+If a decedent were to establish a life estate in a child that is followed by the remainder interest in the grandchild or beneficiary who is at least 37 1/2 years younger than the decedent, this would result in the application of the generation-skipping tax.
+This additional tax is imposed on the property gifted to the grandchild or beneficiary to make up for taxes that were avoided by the generation skip.
+The generation-skipping transfer tax can be a major concern for estate planners.
+There are ways to avoid its imposition, and many estate planners aim to limit or avoid the payment of these taxes through careful planning.
+As with estate taxes, there is a credit that is applied to property that skips a generation and allows the decedent to pass a sum tax free to different generations.

 State Death Tax

-Estate or inheritance taxes may also be due states.
-Some states use an estate tax system that functions in a manner similar to the federal system, but other states use an inheritance tax system.
+Estate or inheritance taxes may also be owed to individual states.
+Some states use an estate tax system that functions like the federal system, but other states use an inheritance tax system.
 The estate tax system taxes the right to distribute property, and the tax is paid from the decedent’s property.
 An inheritance tax is a tax on the right to receive property and is paid by the heir.
-Often there are rate reductions and exemptions based on the relatedness of the heir and the amount of property received.
+Often there are rate reductions and exemptions based on the relationship of the heir and decedent and the amount of property the heir receives.